Often frustrated, disappointed, or angry? Learn how shifting your expectations can create more peace and well-being.

 One final note, it is not suggested here that we need to learn how to let go of all expectations surrounding events and people that make us uncomfortable.
 Sometimes the wise and skillful choice is to take appropriate action so that our (or other's) health, well-being, and safety is the priority.

-If you feel like you could use help managing the expectations and challenges of being an expat abroad, I am a licensed counselor and psychotherapist in Saigon, Vietnam.
+If you feel like you could use help managing the expectations and challenges of being an expat abroad, I am a licensed counselor and psychotherapist (similar to a psychologist) in Saigon, Vietnam.
 You can contact me here.